pooya-karambakhsh/dianoetic.github.io/index.md

 # Dianoetic
 **Data · Research · Strategy**

 Dianoetic helps organisations turn complexity into clarity.
-We build systems, models, and strategies that are rigorous, human‑centred, and built to last — especially in resource‑constrained environments.
+Systems, models, and strategies are designed to be rigorous, human‑centred, and built to last — with a particular strength in resource‑constrained environments.

-Whether you're designing policy, evaluating programs, or streamlining operations, we offer tools and insight that make data work for people.
+Whether the challenge is designing policy, evaluating programs, or streamlining operations, the work is about making data serve people.

 ---